 time The time to reschedule for this event firing.
 When time is null, the previous time is still the time used for the Timer firing.
-The clock associated with the parameter time is always ignored.

 IllegalArgumentException when time is a negative RelativeTime value.
 IllegalStateException when this Timer has been destroyed.